smitelli/scottsmitelli.com/src/content/articles/fake-fixation/index.md

 > My sweet revenge will be yours, it's in the **making** \
 > It's in the **taking**, **making**, **baking**, **taking**, **faking** \
 > Ah-ah-ah, ah-ah, ah-ah
-> <footer>System of a Down, "Revenga"</footer>
+> <footer>System of a Down, &ldquo;Revenga"</footer>

-TODO Party / Nelly Furtado ?

-Of course, no discussion on rhyme scheme would be complete without mentioning this piece of poetic perfection:
+Of course, no discussion on rhyme scheme would be complete without mentioning this piece of patterned perfection:

 > Everything's so blurry and everyone's so **fake** \
 > And everybody's empty and everything is so **messed up**
-> <footer>Puddle of Mudd, "Blurry"</footer>
+> <footer>Puddle of Mudd, &ldquo;Blurry&rdquo;</footer>

-Somehow I remember this seeming more profound when it was coming out of Winamp 3.
+Pure poetry, that.
+Somehow I remember these words seeming more profound coming out of Winamp 3.

-## Fale smile/grin

-- M284: Welcome to My Life / Simple Plan / Welcome To My Life Pt.1 (2 Tracks) / 2004
-- M047: Cold As You / Taylor Swift / Taylor Swift / 2006
-- M040: Asylum / Disturbed / Asylum / 2010
-- M037: Teardrops On My Guitar / Taylor Swift / Beautiful Eyes / 2008
-- M035: Story of a Lonely Guy / blink-182 / Take Off Your Pants and Jacket / 2001
-- M013: Believe / Staind / Believe / 2008
-- M010: Blood on the Ground / Incubus / Morning View / 2001
-- M010: Bed of Lies / Matchbox Twenty / Yourself or Someone Like You/Mad Season / 2008
-- M009: Come Back Down / Lifehouse / Lifehouse / 2005
-- M003: Trade Yourself In / Shinedown / Us and Them / 2005
-- M003: Don't You Forget About Me / Enrique Iglesias / Insomniac / 2007
-- M002: Another Innocent Girl / Alkaline Trio / From Here to Infirmary / 2001
-- M001: Stay / Everlast / Love, War and the Ghost of Whitey Ford / 2008
-- M001: Someday / Crossfade / Falling Away / 2006
-- M001: Rosealia / Better Than Ezra / Greatest Hits / 2005
-- M001: Can't Stop, Gotta Date with Hate / Lostprophets / Liberation Transmission / 2006
-- K552: Mona Lisa / Guster / Guster on Ice: Live from Portland, Maine [DVD] / 2004
-- K360: If You Come Back to Me / Bowling for Soup / The Great Burrito Extortion Case / 2006
-- K094: Happy / American Hi-Fi / Live From Tokyo / 2002
-- K064: Shine / Everclear / Welcome to the Drama Club / 2006
+---

 ## Literal fake object